Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Assignment procedures: A theoretical framework

 \section{Assignment procedures: A theoretical framework}

-Analysing the functioning of the assignment procedures used in several historical episodes is challenging.
-Our analyses focus on the main procedures described above.
-The historical records indicate that sometimes adjustments were made after the use of the standard method.\footnote{For instance, in a letter between Wang Shu---minister of the Ministry of Personnel from 1487 to 1505---and the court, such a case was mentioned \citep{mingjingshiwen}.
-Shi Cunli, aged 22, was awarded with the advanced scholar title.
-Under the First \Ming procedure, he could have been assigned to a county magistrate.
-However, the ministry worried that he could not manage the heavily populated county due to his lack of experience, and therefore recommended sending him back for internship in the foreign affairs department, where he was eventually appointed with a secretary job.
-Similarly, it was documented that in the \Qing dynasty, candidates who were initially appointed through the standard procedure had to present themselves in the court and in front of the emperor for audition \citep{zeli1886}.
-Based on the audition and the difficulty level of the job one was assigned to, the initial assignment could be changed.} We abstract away from these adjustments as they are difficult to model due to their ad-hoc nature.
-We construct a simple model that allows us to compare the main assignment procedures across time.
-While our application is motivated by the civil service assignment, our theoretical framework follows the terminology used in matching literature.\footnote{Throughout the text, we use the terms \textit{worker} and \textit{candidate} interchangeably.}
+Analyzing the functioning of the assignment procedures used in several historical episodes is, of course, challenging, as the documentation becomes sparser further back in time.
+Our analyses, therefore, are the result of our best effort to derive coherent procedures that were consistent with the descriptions, related discussions, and the descriptions of the procedures that replaced them.
+It should surprise no one that there are, also, recorded instances of ad-hoc adjustments on how they were implemented.\footnote{For instance, it was documented that in the \Qing dynasty, candidates who were initially appointed through the standard procedure had to present themselves in the court and in front of the emperor for audition \citep{zeli1886}.
+Based on the audition and the difficulty level of the job one was assigned to, the initial assignment could be changed.} We abstract away from such adjustments and construct a simple model to compare the main assignment procedures across time.
+While motivated by the civil service assignment, our theoretical framework follows the terminology used in matching literature.
+The terms \textit{worker} and \textit{candidate} are used interchangeably.